My client, “Brunhilde,” wanted a sales letter. She was a marketer herself, so she was very clear about what she wanted.

 Click here for a free guide to learn more about telling your story for marketing.

-And if you’d like me to work with you one-on-one to make your copy more compelling as well as authentic, let’s get together for a Marketing Action Advantage intensive.
+And if you’d like me to work with you one-on-one to make your copy more compelling as well as authentic, let’s get together for a Strategic intensive.
 Ninety minutes will add a whole new dimension to your marketing.